aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Add SubmitButton
 - Use useFormState
 - Add useFormStatus and modify server action
+- Show delete joke

-Notes: progressively enhanced but client-side feedback when possible
+Notes: progressively enhanced but client-side feedback when possible, actually the delete is also a form and prog-enh

 ## Form3 (more client-side stuff)